MozzaVID: Mozzarella Volumetric Image Dataset: Introduction

 In 2D model development, it has become a standard practice to evaluate proposed architectures on a set of benchmark datasets~\cite{he2016a,sandler2018a,liu2022a,vit,swin,xie2017a,tan2019_new}, demonstrating their versatility across different tasks.
 However, the limitations of existing volumetric datasets make it difficult to conduct similar evaluations.
 As a result, the most impactful contributions to the field tend to focus on adapting State-of-the-Art (SotA) 2D architectures to solve specific problems defined by a single dataset~\cite{i2016a,hatamizadeh2022a,xie2021a,tang2022a,wasserthal2023a}.
 While this process can be effective at times, the properties of volumetric datasets make it likely that models optimized specifically for this modality may outperform those that were simply adapted from 2D~\cite{Zheng2015,kim2024a, graham2018a, zhou2023a}.

 To facilitate the development and benchmarking of volumetric models, we introduce the mozzarella volumetric image dataset (MozzaVID).
 It consists of 591 synchrotron X-ray computed tomography (CT) scans of mozzarella cheese microstructure, enabling the classification of 25 cheeses and fine-grained classification of 149 samples.
 Mozzarella has an anisotropic microstructure that is highly disordered~\cite{Bast2015, Feng2023}, allowing for arbitrary splitting of the original scans with a low risk of introducing bias or losing crucial information.
-This property enables creating datasets with varying sample sizes and resolutions, which we demonstrate by proposing three dataset splits: containing 591, 4728, and 37,824 samples.
+This property enables creating datasets with varying sample sizes and resolutions, which we demonstrate by proposing three dataset splits: containing \num{591}, \num{4728}, and \num{37824} samples.

-From a perspective of model performance indication, the generic, pattern-like nature of mozzarella microstructure allows it to serve as a supplement for scarce volumetric data.
-Many volumetric imaging targets in medical and material science share conceptual and visual similarities with mozzarella CT scans~\cite{Jeppesen2020,Andersson2020,kim2024b,schaad2017a,christen2015a,gao2022a, kele2018a}, and our experiments confirm that existing volumetric model performance trends are also present in the results on MozzaVID.
+Most specifically, this dataset is targeted towards developing and evaluating methods for deep learning-based analysis of food structures.
+Mozzarella can serve as a model system for a range of protein-based foods containing dispersed fat and/or water regions, including meat~\cite{bailey1972a}, dairy~\cite{everett2017a}, or their plant-based analogues~\cite{samard2019a,soezeri2025a}.
+All of those foods feature complex, disordered microstructures that have a direct impact on their functional and sensory properties.
+With 34\% of greenhouse gas emissions linked to food~\cite{crippa2021a}, a detailed understanding of structural characteristics is crucial for developing environmentally friendly alternatives to known structured foods that are also pleasant to eat~\cite{bhat2011a,godoi2016a,dobson2023a}.

+More broadly, mozzarella shares clear visual and conceptual similarities with other types of organic and medical volumetric data~\cite{Andersson2020,kim2024b,schaad2017a,christen2015a}, suggesting that model performance on MozzaVID can serve as a proxy for a wide variety of common analysis objectives.
 With two classification targets and three dataset splits, MozzaVID supports evaluation across different levels of feature detail and varying data availability constraints.
 This positions MozzaVID as a dataset that bridges the gap between large, method-oriented 2D datasets and typical volumetric datasets, as shown in \cref{fig:2D_3D_dataset_sizes}.